avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 #### Step 2: Clean Text
 This time when cleaning the text, I do not change all letters to lowercase.
 This is because vader sentiment analysis takes into account uppercase letters.
 Specifically, if a word is all capitalize which suggests emphasis on that word.
 For example: HURRAY!
 WIN!
 FAIL!

-This time I am specifically input which punctuation to remove from the text.
-I decided to exclude exclamation marks ! because Vader Sentiment Analysis as well takes into exclamation marks.
+This time I specifically input which punctuation to remove from the text.
+For example, I did not remove exclamation marks ! because Vader Sentiment Analysis as well takes into exclamation marks.

 ``` python
 # Create a function to clean the tweets